CentreSecuriteIA/textbook/docs/Chapters/01 - Capabilities/2-Foundation-Models.md

 **Generalization**.
 This is the cornerstone of foundation models' effectiveness, enabling these AI systems to perform accurately on data they haven't previously encountered.
 This trait ensures the models remain versatile and reliable across various applications, making them indispensable tools in the AI toolkit.
 However, even though foundation models are displaying increasingly better generalization of capabilities, more research is needed to ensure the generalization of goals as well.
 The issue of capability generalization without goal generalization is something we will tackle in depth in subsequent chapters.

 **Multi-modality**.
-This is a newer property that is still emerging as of 2024, but is expected to become extremely relevant as the years progress.
+This is a newer property that is still emerging as of 2024 but is expected to become extremely relevant as the years progresses.
 This opinion was reflected by Sam Altman, CEO of OpenAI in a conversation with Bill Gates, where he mentioned "*Multimodality will definitely be important.
 Speech in, speech out, images, eventually video.
 Clearly, people really want that.
 Customizability and personalization will also be very important.*" ([source](https://www.linkedin.com/pulse/altman-multimodality-important-david-cronshaw-5fz0c))

 We slightly touched on these capabilities in the section on state-of-the-art AI.
 This characterizes the capability of foundation models to process, interpret, and generate insights from various types of data, or "modalities," such as text, images, audio, and video.
 The power of multimodality in foundation models lies in its potential to create richer, more nuanced representations of information.
 By leveraging multiple forms of data, these models can establish deeper connections and uncover insights that might be missed when data types are considered in isolation.
 This can be considered similar to humans, where our comprehension of the environment is enhanced by integrating visual, auditory, and textual information, thereby offering a more holistic understanding of our surroundings.

 ## Limitations & Risks

 **Balancing Cost and Accessibility. **The development and training of foundation models require a significant investment, posing a delicate balance between cost and accessibility.
 While adapting an existing model for a specific task might be more cost-effective than developing a new one from scratch, potentially democratizing access to cutting-edge AI capabilities, the substantial initial costs risk centralizing power among a few well-resourced entities.
-Ensuring equitable access and ethical use of these technologies is vital to harness their societal benefits fully.
+This concentration of power can exacerbate existing inequalities, as only wealthy organizations or nations can afford to develop and deploy these advanced systems.

+Additionally, there is an ongoing debate about whether these models should be open-sourced.
+Open sourcing can democratize access, allowing more people to benefit and contribute to advancements.
+However, it also increases the risk of misuse, as malicious actors could exploit these powerful tools for harmful purposes, such as generating deepfakes or coordinating cyberattacks.
+We talk more about these issues in the chapters on the risk landscape and AI governance.

 **Homogenization**.
 The process of homogenization refers to the situation where an increasing number of AI systems are merely fine-tuned versions of the same foundation models.
 Therefore, if a foundation model has certain biases or failure modes, these could potentially be propagated to all models that are fine-tuned from this foundation.
 This is a significant risk because if the same problem exists in the foundation model, it could manifest across many different models and applications, leading to widespread and potentially correlated failures.
 For example, if a foundation model has been trained on data that has gender or racial biases, these biases could propagate to all models fine-tuned from it, leading to biased decisions across various applications, whether it be text generation, sentiment analysis, or even predictive policing.

 **Emergence**.
 Increasing the centralization of general-purpose capabilities within a single model might result in unexpected and unexplainable behavior arising as a function of scale.
 This describes the phenomenon where foundation models exhibit complex behaviors or outputs not explicitly programmed, arising unpredictably from some underlying learned patterns.
 Emergent qualities rather than their explicit construction provide immense benefits, but this also makes foundation models hard to understand, predict, and control.
 This lack of predictability and control is a significant concern when these models are used in high-stakes domains.
-If they fail in ways that are outside our current understanding and expectations, these failures could be particularly problematic when combined with homogenization described above.
+If they fail in ways that are outside our current understanding and expectations, these failures could be particularly problematic when combined with the homogenization described above.
 The same foundation model integrated into multiple critical functions could lead to correlated failures that span multiple critical functions or failsafes.
 This phenomenon of emergence is also talked about in more detail in subsequent sections.

+We are only introducing the notion of emergence here, but we talk more about unexpected behavior due to scale in the section on scaling laws, as well as explore different arguments around emergence in the chapter on the landscape of AI risks.

 ## Questions & Exercises

-??? question "What are foundation models?"

-	Foundation models are large-scale, pretrained models that serve as a base for fine-tuning on various downstream tasks.
-These models are trained on vast, diverse datasets to learn broad patterns and skills, enabling them to generalize well across different applications.

-	*Example*: Imagine a foundation model like GPT-3, which has been trained on diverse internet text.
-It can then be fine-tuned to write poetry, generate code, or summarize articles, demonstrating its versatility.

-??? question "How do foundation models differ from traditional machine learning models?"

-	Foundation models differ from traditional machine learning models in that they are pretrained on massive datasets and then fine-tuned for specific tasks.
-Traditional models are typically trained from scratch for each individual task.
-This pretraining allows foundation models to leverage a wide range of knowledge, making them more efficient and versatile when adapting to new tasks.

-	*Example*: Instead of building a new model to detect spam emails from scratch, you could fine-tune a foundation model like GPT, which has already learned a lot about language from a huge corpus of text.

-??? question "What significant shift in AI strategy did the emergence of foundation models represent?"

-	The emergence of foundation models marked a shift from the labor-intensive, one-model-per-task approach to developing generalist models trained on vast, unlabeled datasets.
-These models can be adapted to multiple tasks, leveraging large, diverse datasets to create versatile AI systems capable of handling various applications.

-	*Example*: Instead of creating separate models for speech recognition, translation, and text generation, a single model like GPT-4 can be fine-tuned for all these tasks, saving time and resources.

 ??? question "What are the three main areas where significant investment is required for the development of foundation models?"